 5 Essential Pillars of Good Leadership for a Positive Work Environment

-Leadership has really been on my mind lately.
+Leadership pillars have really been on my mind lately.
 A few weeks ago, I had the privilege of attending a joyful reunion with some of my former employees.
 While it was an extremely wonderful evening, throughout the night I couldn’t help but to feel a tinge of bitter amongst the sweet.
 While my departure from TLA Entertainment Group was on a positive note – based on a profitable buyout – I can still feel the loss.
 Yes, I have a new, successful career, which I have found to be both immensely satisfying and rewarding, but I find myself wistfully reflecting on my former company, missing the camaraderie that accompanied it.

 Although I left the company in good hands, on good terms, the business has unfortunately dwindled, leaving only a handful of the same employees I worked alongside.
-Throughout the night I continued to hear from nearly everyone about how much they missed working together and what an incredible “family” it was.
+Throughout the night I continued to hear from nearly everyone about how much they missed working together and what an incredible family it was.
 It was extremely gratifying to know that I played a part in creating such a wonderful work environment.
 Recently though, through networking and meeting many new people for my current work, I have come to the unfortunate conclusion that our experience at TLA was the exception, not the norm.

 Documented guidelines, such as John Maxwell’s 21 Irrefutable Laws of Leadership and insights on things such as employee engagement by Patrick Lencioni, exist to help companies create healthy and productive working environments, yet remain largely untapped.
 Luckily, throughout my years of experience and time spent studying effective management, I have developed my own thoughts and simple guidelines for building a positive workplace.
 Looking back on my time with TLA, I have discovered that what I instinctively felt to be the most effective style of management is in fact based on what I have found to be the five essential pillars of good leadership.
 These are the guidelines by which I lead, and the foundation upon which a successful and rewarding workplace is built